Inclusion Starts with a Smile

 January 28 2020

-My son had made an impression and a friend.
-Inclusion starts with a smile.
+My son had made an impression and a friend and all it took was a smile.

 Hi, my name is Adam and my son’s name is Ryan.
 In 2018 I lost 10 stone, in 8 months, my son lost 7 stone over a much longer period.
 The picture above is a recent photo of us as we are about to go to a farmer’s market – lots of walking , tiny free samples and exercise, perfect!